By J. B. Harris-Burland (1870-1926).

 Chapman & Hall.

 No e-book version available (or any other version, for that matter).

-his fantasy and SF; and even though this reviewer denies it, s/he really does blab too much:
+This author is better remembered for his fantasy and SF; and even though this reviewer denies it, s/he really does blab too much:

 Mr. Harris-Burland's latest book is one of the best mystery stories we have read for some time—until we get to his explanation.